Uber-backed group airs pro-Hochul ads after getting insurance overhaul

 ALBANY — An Uber-backed political action committee spent millions over the past six months in a successful push to overhaul the state’s auto insurance laws.

-Now it’s giving Gov. Kathy Hochul a seven-figure thank you gift.
+Now it’s giving Gov. Kathy Hochul a seven-figure thank-you gift.

-Citizens for Affordable Rates has spent more than $1.5 million on direct mailers and television ads, thanking Hochul and state legislators for the changes that passed in the state’s 2026-27 budget.
+Citizens for Affordable Rates has spent more than $1.5 million on direct mailers and television ads thanking Hochul and state legislators for the changes that passed in the state’s 2026-27 budget.

 On Monday, the group launched a 30-second ad that will play in media markets across the state for the next two weeks, including during the NBA Finals.

 The voice-over in the ad directly credits Hochul for the changes, which will likely save Uber millions.
-A spokesman for the company previously told Newsday that up to 27% of a ride’s fee is tied to insurance costs.
+A spokesperson for the company previously told Newsday that up to 27% of a ride’s fee is tied to insurance costs.

 "When New Yorkers open their future car insurance bills, they’re going to discover something truly remarkable.
 Many of them are going to be ... lower.
 Thanks to Gov. Hochul," the ad says.

-The nonprofit Citizens Budget Commission estimates the state’s changes to auto insurance laws could shrink premiums as much as 10%, saving at least $200 per individual annually,
+The nonprofit Citizens Budget Commission estimates the state’s changes to auto insurance laws could shrink premiums as much as 10%, saving at least $200 per individual annually.

 Hochul’s campaign declined to comment for this story.